pactus-project/pactus.org/docs/guide/learn-account.md

 }
 ```

-Account hash is hash of the account in binary format.
+Account Hash is the hash of the account in binary format.
 For this example the account hash is:

 ```
 0x8b66cb22841238f424835e6e7313cff870dfe9b851e958eb5b3bf842acc20e1d